Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ```
 ###### &NewLine;

-> Remove the Button and add a scan view instead.
-Edit the XML code as follows
+> Remove the button and add a scan view instead.
+Edit the XML code as follows:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>